gasolin/foxbox/README.md

 Version: 0.6

+Battery included FirefoxOS Build Environment.

-FirefoxOS Build Environment in a VM (Virtual Machine).
+You could use FoxBox to setup your FirefoxOS Build Environment with:

-Powered by vagrant and virtualbox.
+- Auto-configured VM (Virtual Machine) powered by vagrant and virtualbox.

+or

+- Ubuntu 12.04(LTS) install script

+FoxBox project's goal is to try any approach that make new user can do as less as possible to start the FirefoxOS development.

 ## Features